phronmophobic/membrane/docs/terminal-uis.md

        :out membrane.lanterna/out
        :close-ch close-ch}))

   ;; Some time later, stop the UI.
-You can call `lanterna/run` to start a new UI.
+You can call `lanterna/run` again to start a new UI.
   (async/close! close-ch)

   ,)